ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 Bot Reply: Enter a brief description of event:

-User Input: {Enter desc} eg. Progress update on the worksheet towards the end of the milestone.
+User Input: {Enter desc} eg. Discussion of deployment phase

 Bot Reply: Meeting/Event has been created in your calendar!
-Enter show meetings to display scheduled meetings
+Enter *show meetings* to display scheduled meetings

+All the created meetings can be viewed on the Google Calendar.

+The link to the calendar:  https://calendar.google.com/calendar/u/2?cid=MDdkYmZmcTdlNTQ4c21icXMzN2Jrb3J1NzBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ

 #### View Meetings

-User can view the list of events on a specific date and within a time frame in the calendar.
+User can view the list of meetings on a specific date and within a time frame in the calendar.

 User Input: *show meetings*